New Apple Watch Series 4 adds more than 30% additional display space

-Apple unwrapped a new Apple Watch, the Series 4, at an event in Cupertino Wednesday.
+Apple unwrapped a new Apple Watch, the Series 4, at an event in Cupertino, California, on Wednesday.
 The new version has roughly the same body size as last year’s Series 3, but has more than 30% more area for content with its 1.9-inch display.

 The Series 4, like the Series 3, comes in a GPS-only version, and a more expensive option with both GPS and cellular connectivity.